 - You get a warning in the DJI Fly app when you cross the 120 m (400 ft) limit, and when you reach 500 m (1640 ft), you stop climbing further up.

-I hope this article provides a good explanation of the DJI Mini 3 Pro max service ceiling and how high you are actually allowed to fly it by law.
+I hope this article explains the DJI Mini 3 Pro max service ceiling and how much you are allowed to fly it by law.

 If you have any questions, you can post them in the comments below.